 3 Step— Create a Listing Template for the events

 Move to the JetEngine > Listings.
 Click the “Add New” button and proceed to create a listing template.
 Here you can decide how the event will look like in the calendar cell.
 The layout you build here will afterward be displayed in the cell of the calendar.
 You can add pictures or colored background there – it is up to you.
 If you need a hint – follow the instructions given in this Listing Template creation tutorial.

 4 Step— Add the Calendar widget to the page

 Now, open the page or post, where you would like to show the dynamic calendar with the events, in the Elementor page builder.
 Find and drop the Calendar widget in an appropriate space on the page.

 You will see the settings menu of the widget on the left.
 Let’s go through the features:

 - Listing.
 In this drop-down menu, you have to select the created listing template;

 - Group posts by field.
 This feature defines how the events will be placed in the calendar.
-If you will choose Post publication date or Post modification date every event will be placed in the calendar cell that corresponds to the date of creation or modification of that event.
-So, you have to select the Date from custom field option and input the Date meta field name to the Meta field name text area;
+If you choose Post publication date or Post modification date, every event will be placed in the calendar cell that corresponds to the date of creation or modification of that event.
+So, you have to select the Date from custom field option and input the Date meta field name to the Meta field name text area.
+You can pick the Query item creation date option if you want to display in the calendar such objects as users, comments, terms, and CCT items by the creation date.
+If such objects contain the Date meta field, use the Date from custom field option;

 - Allow multiday events.
-If you will turn this toggle on, you will make it possible to add events that last for several days;
+If you turn this toggle on, you will make it possible to add events that last for several days.
+More about this function you can learn from the How to Display One Post for Several Dates with Calendar Widget tutorial;

 - Weekday format.
 In this drop-down list, you can select the way the weekday names will be displayed;